 Marron at Attica is a quintessential Australian dining experience.
 Current version is the Marron with Desert Lime XO (picture credit @isa_eats_and-wanders) and below is of version from our second visit to Attica.
 Super impressive with every single dish being a showcasing and triumph of native Australian cuisine.
 Sometimes playful, sometime humorous, and with a great deal of theatre, Ben Shewry and team take us to places that are only unique to Australia.

 The menu shows the ground taken by Ben Shewry and team; it includes saltbush but takes Australian native cuisine way beyond innovative use of saltbush into a myriad and plethora of Australian native tastes, textures and thrilling combinations.

-The table agreed the favourite dish of the night was the Marron with Sweet and Sour Pumpkin Seeds.
+The table agreed the favourite dish of the night was the Marron.
 Lux Western Australian freshwater crayfish has a mesmerising texture and sweetness.
 The head removed, presentation was spectacular with elegant and elongated crayfish draped across the plate.
-The Ovens pumpkin seeds provided welcome crunch, with a tantalising sweet and sour dressing.
 Something simple showcased to perfection with understated brilliance.
-(Image below: Jeffrey Merrihue).
+(Image above: Jeffrey Merrihue).